Last Updated on October 4, 2022 by Maryam Siddiqui

 - Marketing activities

-Despite that, this country can become a golden field for entrepreneurs.
+Despite that, this country can become a gold mine for entrepreneurs.
 Especially taking into account that Portugal still has many business opportunities for investors to explore.
 Such as the mentioned tech field, but also many services-based activities like transportation and international food and delivery.

 Why is Portugal attracting so many expats?